Assessment Of Residential Sites Under Construction

-Assessment Of Residential Sites Under ConstructionLast year, we found a number of overvalued development sites under construction.
-Until a few years ago, BC Assessment primarily used the Cost Approach, whereby they take the land value and add the development costs in place to obtain the total assessed value.
+Last year, we found a number of overvalued development sites under construction.
+Until a few years ago, BC Assessment primarily used the Cost Approach, whereby they take land value and add development costs in place to obtain the total assessed value.

-However, a building that is more than 10% - 15% complete, is valued by the Residential Approach, whereby the retail value of the residential and commercial space is determined and the cost to complete is deducted.
-The cost approach has often produced a lower value.
+However, a building that is more than 10% complete has been valued by the Residual Approach, whereby the retail value of the residential and commercial space is determined, and the cost to complete deducted.

-Building value may be allocated to class (01), (06) or (08) as a proportion of GBA or based upon the value of each component.
+Building value may be valued as a proportion of GBA or based upon the value of each component.
+The cost approach has often produced the lower value.

 Issues to consider:

-- In the residual approach, what costs should be deducted and have BCA deducted them?
+- In the residual approach, what costs should be deducted, and have BCA deducted them;

 Costs could include, but not be limited to: